Officials: Onus is on us as stores, restaurants, malls reopen

 “We aren’t operating under a city and county plan anymore,” Deaver said.

 “We are operating under a state plan.”

-The guidelines for restaurants, theaters and businesses are posted on the Waco-McLennan County Health District’s COVID-19 website.
+The guidelines for restaurants, theaters and businesses are posted on the Waco-McLennan County Health District’s

 Officials are hoping operators enforce the guidelines themselves, but complaints will be referred to code enforcement.